Oliver Springs, Tennessee: History

 The hotel burned in 1905.
 The town decided to cover the springs rather than rebuild the hotel.
 Evidence of water conduits and reservoirs can still be seen on the site.

 Oliver Springs had a base camp during the Coal Creek War in the 1890s.

 In the early part of the 20th-century, the area became dependent on the coal industry.
-According to historian Keith Glass, the Windrock Coal and Coke Company, a subsidiary of the Bessemer Coal, Iron and Land Company of Birmingham, began operating a coal mine near Oliver Springs circa 1904.
+According to historian Keith Glass, the Windrock Coal and Coke Company, a subsidiary of the Bessemer Coal, Iron and Land Company of Birmingham, began operating a coal mine near Oliver Springs c.
+1904.

 In 1942, during World War II, the U.S. government bought up the neighboring communities of Robertsville, Edgemoor, East Fork, Elza, Bethel, Scarborough, and Wheat and built the secret city of Oak Ridge as part of the Manhattan Project.
-During this period, one of the most prominent buildings in Oliver Springs — the Dr. Fred Stone Sr., Hospital — was built by Dr. Fred Stone, who worked as a physician and examiner for new Manhattan Project employees.
+During this period, one of the most prominent buildings in Oliver Springs — the Dr. Fred Stone Sr. Hospital — was built by Dr. Fred Stone, who worked as a physician and examiner for new Manhattan Project employees.
 Eventually, the economy of Oliver Springs became dependent on government employment in Oak Ridge, and suffered when employment levels declined at the end of the Cold War in the early 1990s.

 In the years following the end of the Cold War, Oliver Springs and its neighbors have struggled to re-establish a solid foundation on which to base their economies.
 Oliver Springs has experimented with several industries.
 In the late 1990s, the movie October Sky was filmed in nearby coal mining areas as well as the city's downtown area.
 Currently, the local economy is beginning to take advantage of the mountains, which are very popular among all-terrain vehicle (ATV) riders.